This country-specific Q&A provides an overview to employment and labour law in Canada.

 - Salary Continuance: The employer may terminate the employee immediately but continue the employee’s salary payments for the duration of the reasonable notice period.
 These payments are usually paid on the basis that they will stop when the employee finds other employment, or after the specified period of time, whichever occurs first.
 Usually there is an incentive, based upon a percentage of the outstanding payments payable to the employee once the employee finds a job, to encourage the employee to exert best efforts to find a job quickly.
 These arrangements are typically memorialised in a written agreement that includes a release.

-The three methods outlined above are the most common, but there are other methods as well as variations of these three methods.
+The three methods outlined above are the most common, but there are other methods as well as variations or combinations of these three methods.

 Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, describe any limitations that apply.